Skip to content

 Common questions

-Will Leap Ahead Occupational Therapy help my child 'overcome' sensory issues?
+Can Leap Ahead Occupational Therapy diagnose sensory processing disorder?

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →